-News continues to spread of the epidemic of babies born with drug addictions — the number has quadrupled in Florida over the last five years.
+News continues to spread of the epidemic of babies born with drug dependence — the number has quadrupled in Florida over the last five years.

-During National Infant Mortality Awareness Month, we reported on the rising number of newborns experiencing drug withdrawl in the region: Drug abuse takes toll on babies in Northeast Florida.
+During National Infant Mortality Awareness Month, we reported on the rising number of newborns experiencing drug withdrawal in the region: Drug abuse takes toll on babies in Northeast Florida.

 In 2010, nearly nine out of every 1,000 babies born in Jacksonville and the four surrounding counties experienced newborn withdrawal, compared to six out of every 1,000 statewide.
 The proliferation of “pill mills” has been linked to this state epidemic.